Deepak-Venkateshvaran/portfolio/_pages/publications.md

 <img src="https://deepak-venkateshvaran.github.io/portfolio/images/nature-screenshot.png" width="200" height="260"> <img src="https://deepak-venkateshvaran.github.io/portfolio/images/nature-electronics-cover.png" width="200" height="259"> <img src="https://deepak-venkateshvaran.github.io/portfolio/images/nature-communications-screenshot.png" width="200" height="260"> <img src="https://deepak-venkateshvaran.github.io/portfolio/images/AEM-cover.jpeg" width="200" height="260">

-I have worked primarily in three research areas of experimental physics over my career till date;
+I have worked primarily in three research areas of experimental physics over my career;
 Thermoelectrics, Spintronics, and Nanomechanics.
-Below are my top 10 publications in these areas together with a brief summary of what we achieved.
+Below is a representation of my top 10 publications in these areas together with a brief summary of what we achieved.

 These 10 papers are the ones in which I played a major role, i.e., architecting the project, doing the experiments, building and sustaining collaborations, writing the papers, and more recently, co-ordinating with publishing editors.
 This list does not contain papers in which I was co-author for minor involvement.